-These scenes may be familiar – parents reaching out to other children and families, neighbours supporting parents and newcomers, caregivers accessing community resources when needed, older youth matched with younger reading buddies, teens being mentored by professionals, local seniors telling their stories to wide-eyed school children, community gardeners teaching children about food production….
+These scenes may be familiar – parents reaching out to other children and families, neighbours supporting newcomers, caregivers accessing community resources when needed, youth reading buddies, teens being mentored by professionals, local seniors telling their stories to wide-eyed school children, community gardeners teaching children about food.
 The possibilities are endless….

-- Supporting parent leaders, family support workers, community and school educators with resources to help guide parents and caregivers in supporting their child’s healthy foundation.
+- Supporting parent leaders, family support workers, community and school educators with resources to host parents and caregivers in purposeful conversations around supporting their child’s healthy foundation.
 Café provides orientation and easy-to-follow resources for hosting Parent Café conversations focused on applying what we now know about early brain development and parental resilience in our day-to-day interactions with young children – see Cafe’s Early Childhood Development

 - Supporting schools and/or their extended communities with resources to further engage parents and caregivers in supporting young readers.
-When teachers, families and the broader communities are collectively engaged in the learning process children benefit.
-Our Parent Café conversation guide offers a tool for exploring the important role of caring adults in building strong readers and reading communities – see Cafe’s Supporting Literacy and Learning
+Children benefit when teachers, families and the broader communities are collectively engaged in the learning process.
+Our Parent Café Literacy and Learning conversation guide offers a tool for exploring the important role of caring adults in building strong readers and reading communities – see Cafe’s Supporting Literacy and Learning

-The capacity-building elements inherent in Café’s framework and rationale include emerging research and developments in early childhood development, educational leadership and learning theories, along with remarked shifts in understanding how communities can effectively mobilize and drive their own development.
-Advancements in policy and practice linking healthy development, learning and community development are growing as the key role of parent and community engagement is increasingly recognized for positively impacting childhood outcomes.
-Integral to this is the need for developing and supporting growth in both individual and collective capacities.
+The capacity-building elements inherent in Café’s framework and rationale bring together current research and developments in early childhood development, educational leadership and learning theories, along with shifts in understanding how individuals and communities can build capacity and effectively mobilize.
+As the critical role of parent and community engagement is increasingly understood for impacting childhood outcomes, changes in policy and practice increasingly link healthy development, learning and community development.

 A Foundation of Community